 The cuisine contains a lot of stews such as Ghivetch.

-Ghivetch is a dish made of vegetables sometimes also with a different kinds of meat, traditionally, it is cooked in a clay pot called ghivetch, this is where the dish got its name.
+Ghivetch is a dish made with vegetables sometimes also with a different kinds of meat, traditionally, it is cooked in a clay pot called ghivetch, this is where the dish got its name.

 Soups are also a significant part of the cuisine.
 Again, you can find multiple kinds of soups from broths to cream soups.
 For example, there are soups made of lentils, spinach and even nettle.
 But the most popular of all would be a bean soup that is definitely a must try.